eagronin/mushroom-classification-analyze/README.md

     return fig
 ```

-Finally, the following code fits each classifier to the training data.
+Each classifier is fitted to the training data as shown in the code below.
 The performance of each classifier is then
 evaluated using the test data.
 The plots of decision boundary and decision probabilities for each classifier along
-with the accuracy scores are presented in the [next section](https://eagronin.github.io/mushroom-classification-report/).
+with the accuracy score are presented in the [next section](https://eagronin.github.io/mushroom-classification-report/).

 ```python
 # Fit logistic regression and plot decision boundary and probabilities